 REQUESTS FOR REASONABLE ACADEMIC ACCOMMODATIONS:

-First-year students seeking academic accommodations for the 2021–22 academic year due to limitations related to disability should contact Student Access (SA) as early as possible, or prior to June 30; however, Student Access reviews requests throughout the semester.
+First-year students seeking academic, dining, transportation, or housing accommodations for the 2022-23 academic year due to limitations related to disability should contact Student Access (SA) as early as possible, or prior to June 30; however, Student Access reviews requests throughout the semester.
 All students who request reasonable accommodations should complete a connection form through the Commodore Access Portal.